0xCB-dev/docs.keeb.supply/content/nomad/assembly/index.md

 Screw the standoffs into the PCB.
 ![standoffs](standoffs-2-pcb.png)

-Remove the protective film from the acryl, lay it ontop of the stanoffs and put screws into them.
+Remove the protective film from the acryl, lay it ontop of the standoffs and put screws into them.
 ![accrlic](acrylic-pcb.png)

 Put on keycaps.
 ![caps](keycaps-pcb.png)

-And your Sweep keyboard is done!
+And your Nomad keyboard is done!
 ![sweep-full-board]()